thuvasooriya/promoter-analysis/report/gsp.typ

 = Objectives

-+ Construct a _Position Probability Matrix (PPM)_ from promoter sequences matching the WAWWWT pattern (6 bases each, where W = A or T) extracted from 1100 genes' upstream regions (-15 to -5 bp relative to start codon)
++ Construct a _Position Probability Matrix (PPM)_ from promoter sequences matching the `WAWWWT` pattern extracted from 1100 genes' upstream regions (-15 to -5 bp relative to start codon)
 + Perform _statistical alignment_ on the remaining upstream regions using the PPM, computing log probability scores to detect promoter presence/absence based on an empirical threshold
 + Cross-validate the PPM generalizability by applying it to 1000 upstream regions from five other bacterial genomes assigned to classmates